1 deputy killed and 2 injured in ‘ambush’ shooting in Florida, sheriff says - KESQ

 By Paradise Afshar and Ashley R. Williams, CNN

-(CNN) — A central Florida deputy was killed and two others injured when they were “ambushed” after responding to a disturbance Friday night, Lake County Sheriff Peyton Grinnell said.
+(CNN) — A central Florida deputy was killed and two others were injured when they were “ambushed” after responding to a disturbance Friday night, Lake County Sheriff’s Peyton Grinnell said.

 “We went to a disturbance at one house – the initial call was for a disturbance – and then, while we were on that scene, somebody at that scene told the deputies they needed to go to the other house, that that’s where there was a problem happening,” Grinnell said at a news conference early Saturday.